WilliamEchols/nixos/README.md

 Hyprland is used as a tiling window manager.
 Ensure your monitor is defined in `hyprland.conf`, including relative position as well as scaling for best results.

-After compiling the NixOS changes, hyprland can be reloaded using `hyprctl reload`.
+After compiling the NixOS changes, hyprland can be reloaded using `hyprctl reload` (this does not run the initial startup executable, but it will update most config settings).